-• Led the planning and organization of the Pharma Industry Capabilities Tour which showcased the Island's strengths as a global life sciences manufacturing hub to accelerate new investment opportunities in
+• Led the planning and organization of the Pharma Industry Capabilities Tour which showcased the Island's strengths as a global life sciences manufacturing hub to accelerate new investment opportunities in partnership with the federal government.

 In conjunction with the Pharmaceutical Industry Association of Puerto Rico, completed a comprehensive competitiveness report, "Benchmarking Puerto Rico's Pharmaceutical Sector," which will be used to guide strategic planning of the sector and will serve as a blueprint for future sector competitiveness analysis.